edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

      ```
 - Now: We would like to add an extra command to capture the output of the first command and then pass it to the second command = solution: using the debug module

-     - playbook.yml
+     - This is what playbook.yml would look like
+     - Note: Different module returns results in different format
           -
           ```yaml
-          # Note: Different module returns results in different format
                ---
                - name: Check /etc/hosts file
                hosts: all
                tasks:
-            - shell: cat /etc/hosts # 1st command, using the shell module
+               - shell: cat /etc/hosts
-            # Using the register directive to store the output value, don't forget to specify the variable name
                     register: result

                - debug:
-               var: result # Specify the var in the 2nd command as var
+                    var: {% raw %}{{ result }}{% endraw %}
           ```
+          - `cat /etc/hosts` = 1st command, using the shell module.
+Using the register directive to store the output value, don't forget to specify the variable name
+          - `var: result` = # Specifies the var in the 2nd command as var

      - The shell module returns the output as the following
           - the `rc` paramter is 0 if the command runs successfully
           - the `delta` param indicates the time it takes to run the command into completion